 Here are a few questions to ask when a family member who provides elder care asks for payment:

 - Does the family member in question spend a substantial amount of time with the elderly person?

 - Does the senior family member require daily help with bathing, grooming, feeding, housekeeping, and transportation?

-- Is the person asking for compensation the primary caregiver?
+- Is the person asking for compensation for the primary caregiver?

 - Has the caregiver given up job opportunities to care for the senior in question?

 - If the caregiver didn’t provide the services they do, would the family need to hire an individual or service to take on these responsibilities?

 If you or another family member can answer “yes” to most of these questions, it’s likely that the caregiver is within their rights to request compensation.
 And, if this is the case, you should contact Woods Law Office to help you draw up the caregiver agreement.
 This document will clearly define the role of the elder caregiver, outline compensation terms, and protect all parties involved.